ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.26-to-beta.md

 Finally, if you have chosen to migrate your previous admin users in the new `strapi_administrator` collection but your `User` model has at least one relation with another model, then you may need to keep both the `strapi_administrator` and `users-pemrissions_user` collection manually in sync.

-**Example**: Some of your application users can edit their profile and access the admin panel.
+**例子**: Some of your application users can edit their profile and access the admin panel.
 If they change their email you need to make sure their `administrator` entity also changes email.
 ::: warning
 We really recommend separating you users from your administrators to avoid this situation which is not a good practice.
 :::